RoSh-23/SlidelyAI_Task2_Winforms_Code/README.md

     - Github Link: Should start with https://github.com/
 2. All the keyboard shortcuts work.
 3. When using CTRL + T for toggling the stopwatch, a bell sound comes which I was not able to remove, but it still works.
+4. Editable fields are name, email, phone num and github link, the stopwatch time is not editable.

 ## Description/Features
 1. Tried to use exception handling as and when required.